signalarun/data-at-scale/README.md

 ## Agreements used in Data applications
  - Data delivery contracts
  - Data sharing agreements
- These are stored centraly for the functioning of autonomous teams.
+ These are stored centrally for the functioning of autonomous teams.

 ## Information Architecture
  A discipline focused on making information findable and understandable.